Spike in global oil prices!

 Saudi Arabia is also the holder of nearly all the world’s spare oil capacity - which means the ability to increase output quickly to compensate for any problems in supply worldwide.
 So any further large supply disruption will impact oil supply and prices more than they would have done if Saudi Arabia still had spare capacity.
 Before the attack, Saudi Arabia was shipping 7 million barrels of oil around the world daily, much of it to Asian buyers.

-longest, uninterrupted and most substantial ties with all the Gulf countries.
+India can play vital role in such situation because it makes sense for it to lead peace initiative.
+India has the longest, uninterrupted and most substantial ties with all the Gulf countries.
 It has an established regional standing for its political, economic and technological achievements.
 India also has the highest stake in regional stability on account of its energy and economic interests.
 Above all, it has an eight million-strong resident community whose welfare is of paramount importance to the Union government.
 The attack on Saudi facilities on Saturday caused the biggest oil supply disruption for more than 50 years.

 For Maha Media